xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-instructions/07-Exercise-6-Deploying-a-SharePoint-Framework-solution.md

 1. When NPM completes downloading all dependencies, build the project by running the following command on the command line from the root of the project: `gulp build`

-1. Create a production bundle of the project by running the following command on the command line from the root of the project: `gulp bundle –ship`
+1. Create a production bundle of the project by running the following command on the command line from the root of the project: `gulp bundle --ship`

-1. Create a deployment package of the project by running the following command on the command line from the root of the project: `gulp package-solution –ship`
+1. Create a deployment package of the project by running the following command on the command line from the root of the project: `gulp package-solution --ship`

 ## Task 3: Deploying the package to a SharePoint site